 Drain spinach and squeeze until you’ve gotten most of the water out of it.

-In a large mixing bowl add ground beef, nutritional yeast, ketchup, tomato paste, garlic, Italian seasoning, salt, pepper, and eggs.
+In a large mixing bowl add ground beef, almond flour, ketchup, tomato paste, garlic, Italian seasoning, salt, pepper, and eggs.

 Using your hands or a spoon, mix ingredients until all ingredients are incorporated.